Effective - 15th Septemer 2019

 It is for the Madrasah to decide if the absence is to be authorised.
 All unexplained absences will be marked as unauthorised.
 Any absence, regardless of its type, will count towards the termly attendance percentage.

-If the parent would like to reenrol their child into Madrasah a fresh application would have to be made, and the usual acceptance criteria would be kept on that application.
+If the parent would like to re-enrol their child into Madrasah a fresh application would have to be made, and the usual acceptance criteria would apply to that application.
 No guarantee can be made that a new application will be approved.

 Some Common Reasons For Absence

 We recognise that some students will suffer from illness during their time at Madrasah that will prevent them from attending.
 Absences due to illness will be assessed on a case by case basis.
+A request for a doctors note will not be unreasonable.
 In these cases we advise parents that if the child has been vomiting then the recommendation is for them to remain at home to minimise the health risks to other children.

 Holidays (including religious pilgrimage or religious trips)